sahilsingh2402/Audify/README.md

-# ðŸŽ§ Audify: Your Personal Audiobook Creator
+# 🎧 Audify: Your Personal Audiobook Creator

 Audify is a simple yet powerful desktop application that transforms your PDF and EPUB files into high-quality audiobooks.
 Whether you're commuting, exercising, or just prefer listening to reading, Audify gives voice to your documents, making content consumption more accessible and enjoyable.